Ruth Cardello

 Ruth Cardello is an American author of contemporary romance.
-She is a New York Times and USA Today bestselling author of over thirty titles.
+She is best known for her lighthearted billionaire romances, several of which have become New York Times and USA Today bestsellers.

 Biography

-Cardello was the youngest of eleven children born to Joseph and Francois Labrecque in Woonsocket, RI.
+Cardello was the youngest of eleven children born to Joseph and Francois Labrecque in Rhode Island.
 She has worked as Kindergarten and English as a Second Language teacher for 20 years before becoming a full-time writer.
 She currently resides in Massachusetts with her husband and three children.